Daveeeid/NCD_Mortality_Rwanda/README.md

 Non-communicable diseases (NCDs) like cardiovascular conditions, cancer, and diabetes are leading causes of death worldwide.
 In Rwanda, this burden is rising.
 This project investigates:

-The trend of NCD mortality rates over time
+-The trend of NCD mortality rates over time

-Differences by gender
+-Differences by gender

-Risk segmentation using clustering (KMeans)
+-Risk segmentation using clustering (KMeans)

-Interactive dashboards for insight delivery using Power BI
+-Interactive dashboards for insight delivery using Power BI

 📂 Dataset

-Source: WHO Global Health ObservatoryOriginal Format: Kaggle ZIP ("WHO Non-communicable diseases")Filtered Dataset: rwanda_ncd_clustered.csv
+**Source**: WHO Global Health ObservatoryOriginal Format: Kaggle ZIP ("WHO Non-communicable diseases")Filtered Dataset: rwanda_ncd_clustered.csv

 Variables Included: